Art Ross: 1918–36

 In 1926 the Western Hockey League, the other top professional hockey league, was in decline.
 The Patrick brothers, who controlled the league, offered to sell the remaining five teams for $300,000.
 Ross realized the potential talent available and convinced Adams to pay the money.
 As a result, the Bruins acquired the rights to several future Hall of Fame players, the most notable being defender Eddie Shore.
 Ross signed goaltender Cecil "Tiny" Thompson in 1928, who was with a team in Minnesota, despite never watching him play; Ralph "Cooney" Weiland was also brought over from Minnesota.
 Ross acquired Cy Denneny from Ottawa and made him a player-assistant-coach while he assumed the role of coach and team manager.
 On November 20, 1928, the Bruins moved to a new arena when the Boston Garden opened.
 The team played the Canadiens who won the match 1–0 in front of 16,000 fans.
 The players signed by Ross helped the Bruins to improve quickly, and they won the Stanley Cup in 1929.
-Denneny retired after the Cup win, Ross guiding the team to several league records in the 1929–30 season.
-The team won 38 of 44 games for an .875 winning percentage, the highest in league history; the five losses tied a record for fewest ever, and the four road losses tied a record for second fewest.
-The Bruins also only finished one game in a tie, a record for fewest ties in a season since the NHL began recording the record in 1926.
+Denneny retired after the Cup win, and Ross guided the team to several league records in the 1929–30 season.
+The team won 38 of 44 games for a .875 winning percentage, the highest in league history; the five losses tied a record for the fewest ever, and the four road losses tied a record for the second fewest.
+The Bruins also only finished one game in a tie, a record for the fewest ties in a season since the NHL began recording the record in 1926.
 One of the longest winning streaks was also set during the season.
-From December 3, 1929, until January 9, 1930, the team won fourteen games in a row, a record that lasted until 1982 and now tied for third longest, as of October 2010.
+From December 3, 1929, until January 9, 1930, the team won fourteen games in a row, a record that lasted until 1982 and now tied for the third longest, as of October 2010.
 A home winning streak began the same day and lasted for twenty games, until March 18, 1930, which was tied for the longest of its kind in 1976.
 In 1930–31, the Bruins again lost only one home game, which equalled their previous record.